San Francisco Composite

 • We provide partial or full scholarships for those who need them.

 • Many parents have assigned jobs for the season.
-In addition, families need to do what they can to personally and financially support the team — offering rides, preparing and serving food, schlepping equipment, soliciting sponsorships, inviting friends to fundraiser, etc.
+In addition, families need to do what they can to personally and financially support the team — offering rides, preparing and serving food, schlepping equipment, soliciting sponsorships, inviting friends to fundraisers, etc.

 IMG_5166.JPG